When to visit the vet?

 Osteomyelitis is an inflammation of the bone marrow in dogs, usually caused by a bacterial infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
-It often affects the long bones of the limbs and can lead to serious complications if not treated promptly.
+It often affects the long bones of the limbs and can lead to serious complications if not treated in time.

 The most important facts at a glance

 The prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop. depends on the severity of the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. and the treatment, but is usually good with early diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients..
 PreventionPrevention includes measures taken to prevent diseases or injuries.
-In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. is achieved by minimizing the risk of injury and good hygiene during surgery.
+In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. is achieved by minimizing injury risks and good hygiene during surgery.
 Research in this area focuses on better diagnostic and treatment methods, including the use of stem cells for bone regeneration.

 Causes

 Osteomyelitis occurs when bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
 Some types of bacteria are beneficial or even essential to life, while others can cause disease. infect the bone tissue, leading to an inflammatory response.
-This infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. can occur through open Wounds, surgical procedures, or through the spread of bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
+This infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. can arise from open wounds, surgical procedures, or the spread of bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
 Some types of bacteria are beneficial or even essential to life, while others can cause disease. through the bloodstream.
 The most common pathogens are staphylococci and streptococci, but other bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
-Some types of bacteria are beneficial or even essential to life, while others can cause disease. such as E. coli and salmonella may also be involved.
+Some types of bacteria are beneficial or even essential to life, while others can cause disease. such as E. coli and salmonella can also be involved.

 Other risk factors include a weakened immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
 It comprises a complex network of organs, cells, and molecules that work together to protect the body., the presence of foreign bodies or implants in the body, and poor hygienic conditions during surgical procedures.
-In older dogs, an existing bone disease or metabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
-Metabolic disorders can cause a variety of Diseases in Dogs and cats. disorder can also promote the development of osteomyelitis.
+In older dogs, an existing bone disease or a metabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
+Metabolic disorders can cause a variety of Diseases in Dogs and cats. disorder can also favor the development of osteomyelitis.

 Symptoms